CONNECTICUT JUNIOR SOCCER ASSOCIATION

 If a game is played at the original “away” team’s field, it is expected that the original “home” team will pay for the referees at the prevailing rates for the “away” team’s club.

 3. Make up games

+For scheduling make up games please follow section D above.
+Flexibility is expected given the difficulty in scheduling.
+In the event the two teams can’t agree on a game time please follow section D.2 above.
 Teams must attempt to make up games by the last day of the season and league commissioners may assess penalties (forfeits and loss of points) for one or both teams for failing to comply.

 VI.
 COMPETITION PROCEDURES – GAME DAY INFORMATION

 Game duration as follows:

 Age Game Length Ball Size

 U11-U12 Two 35 minute halves 4 9 v 9